willGuimont/willGuimont.github.io/content/blog/2020-07-09-polymorphism/index.md

 ## Algebraic Data Type

 You are charged to build a networking library in Rust.
 You want to support both IPv4 and IPv6.
 Each one represents addresses in different ways, IPv4 stores address using four 8 bits numbers, while IPv6 stores it as a string.
-Using Rust, and having recently read the [Rust Book's chapter on enums](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html), you decide to declare them the following way:
+Using Rust, and having recently read the <a class="external" href="https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html" target="_blank">Rust Book's chapter on enums</a>, you decide to declare them the following way:

 ```rust
 enum IpAddr {